microsoft/FluidFramework/packages/dds/tree/README.md

 - Reducing transitive dependencies:

     Try to keep the total number of dependencies of a given component small when possible, with a particular emphasis on avoiding stateful dependencies for code with complex conditional logic.
-    This is important for testability, since complex conditional logic requires heavy unit testing, which is very difficult for stateful system and systems with lots of dependencies.
+    This is important for testability, since complex conditional logic requires heavy unit testing, which is very difficult for stateful systems and systems with lots of dependencies.

-    Another aspect of reducing transitive dependencies is reducing the required dependencies for particular sceneries.
+    Another aspect of reducing transitive dependencies is reducing the required dependencies for particular scenarios.
     This means factoring out code that is not always required (such as support for extra features and optimizations) such that they can be omitted when not needed.
     `shared-tree-core` is an excellent example of this: it can be run with no indexes, and trivial a change family allowing it to have very few required dependencies.
     This often takes the form of either depending on interfaces (which can have their implementation swapped out or mocked), like [`ChangeFamily`](./src/change-family/README.md), or collection functionality in a registry, like we do for `FieldKinds` and `shared-tree-core`'s indexes.